IndicoDataSolutions/IndicoIo-node/README.md

 ###Batch

-For batch requests, simply pass your auth credentials in after your data, and ensure your data is wrapped in an array.
-If you'd like to use our batch API interface, please check out the [pricing page](https://indico.io/pricing) on our website to find the right plan for you.
+Batch requests allow you to process larger volumes of data more efficiently by grouping many examples into a single request.
+Simply call the batch method that corresponds to the API you'd like to use, and ensure your data is wrapped in an array.

 ```javascript
 var indico = require('indico.io')